bepaald/signalbackup-tools/README.md

 - `--onlyolderthan [date]`/`--onlynewerthan [date]`.
 Where 'date' supports the same format as the `--croptodates` option ([here](#crop)).
 - `--onlylargerthan [size]`.
 The size is specified in bytes.
 - `--onlytype [mime type]`.
 This argument can be repeated.
 Only selects attachments which match 'mime type*' (note the asterisk).
 For example `--onlytype image/j` will match both 'image/jpg' and 'image/jpeg'.
 To delete all image type attachments, simply use `--onlytype image`.
+- `--prependbody [string]`/`--appendbody [string]`.
+Prepend or append the message body with the supplied string.
+If the message was otherwise empty, the body will equal the supplied string.
+Otherwise, it will be appended or prepended and a blank line will be inserted automatically.
+Suggested use: `--prependbody "(One or more media attachments for this message were deleted)"`.

 When adding this specifying options, only attachments which match _all_ given options are deleted.